esmg-mx/esmg-mx.github.io/_pages/home.md

   </a>
 </div>

-The Earth-Science Modeling Group has activities on teaching, research and application of stochastic models of Earth Sciences.
-It also performs courses, seminars, documentation and publication of scientific papers.
-Besides, it proposes methods, models and software oriented to researches and students interested on realizing their work on spatial modeling.
-In this page it is shown the group activities, as well as the most recent work and news of its composing members.
+The Earth-Science Modeling Group is involved in teaching, research, and application of stochastic and deterministic models in the Earth Sciences.
+It also offers courses, seminars, and helps with scientific papers.
+It suggests ways to create spatial models for researchers and students.
+This page is where you can find information about group activities, as well as the latest news and updates from the members of the group.

  **We are  looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**